Gromov-Wasserstein Barycenters: The Analysis Problem: Fixed-Point Iteration for Gromov-Wasserstein Barycenters

+Equivalently, $\lambda_{\mathbf Y}$ is a solution of the quadratic minimization problem \eqref{eq: quad frob}.
 The matrix $\mathcal{Q}$ is symmetric and positive semidefinite.
 This holds since it is the Gram matrix of the system of matrices $\{F(\mathbf{Y},s)-\mathbf Y\}_{s=1}^S$ with respect to the inner product in $\R^{M\times M}$ given by $\langle A,B\rangle=\mathrm{tr}(A^TB)$, and it is well-known that all Gram matrices are symmetric positive semidefinite \cite{schwerdtfeger1961introduction}.
 Thus, $\Theta$ is convex and non-negative as a function over the whole $\R^S$.
 So, critical points of $\Theta$ are global minima.
 Moreover, we can decompose

 where $K\in \R^{S\times S}$ and $b\in \R^{S}$ are given by \eqref{eq: K and b}.
 Thus, minimizing $\Theta(\lambda)$ over the simplex $\Delta_{S-1}$ is equivalent to solving the quadratic program

 and the critical points of $\Theta$ are the solutions of the linear problem $K\lambda=b$.
 As a conclusion, the vector solutions $\lambda\in \R^S$ of the linear system $K\lambda=b$ are global minima of $\Theta$.
 These solutions might not be unique but under the GW-BCM condition (i.e., assuming $\mathbf Y\in \mathrm{Bary}_{M,\q}(\{(\mathbf X^s, \p^s)\}_{s=1}^S)$), it is guaranteed that there exists at least one solution $\lambda_{\mathbf Y}$ in $\Delta_{S-1}$.
 In other words, the solutions of \eqref{eq: quad frob} (or \eqref{eq: quadratic program 1}) are given by \eqref{eq: klambda=b}. \end{proof}